hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 Unlike you may have used store searches with other frameworks, this will **not** use the `properties` parameter as further conditions to match a particular store entry.
-The only conditions the store will be searched for are the document `type` and `id`.
+The only conditions the store will be searched for are the document's `type` and `id`.

-Just to demonstrates the convenience of hoodie.store.findOrAdd, the below example illustrates the more complex alternative way of find and add:
+Just to demonstrate the convenience of hoodie.store.findOrAdd, the below example illustrates the more complex alternative way of find and add:

 <br />